ThoaShook/GranularPovertyIndex/README.md

 * PMT Model Algorithms:
 * Modeling:
 * Keys Takeaway
-    - P-value < 0.05 signifies the variable in the model has no correlation with MPI-clusters
+    - P-value < 0.05 signifies the variable in the model has no correlation with MPI-clusters.
-    - Changes in model variables are associated with changes in the MPI-clusters at the population level
+    - Changes in model variables are associated with changes in the MPI-clusters at the population level.
     - The coef value indicates how much the mean of MPI changes given one-unit shift in the variable while holding other variables constant.
-This allows assess the effect of each variable in isolation from the others
+This allows assess the effect of each variable in isolation from the others.
     - When MPI _clusters increases, it will alert government/loan field-partners to allot assistance in that particular regions for that particular cause.
-    - When MPI of the regions decreases,  government/ agents may lift aids for that clusters
+    - When MPI of the regions decreases,  government/ agents may lift aids for that clusters.
-    - Even if two regions have the same MPI, the causes for poverty are different, thus model should be modified accordingly
+    - Even if two regions have the same MPI, the causes for poverty are different, thus model should be modified accordingly.
 * Conclusions:
  - Our Granular Poverty Index works well when testing data from Columbia, Kenya, Philippines, Haiti.
  - It works well with large dataset (Columbia)